AmitRoy7781/AmitRoy7781/README.md

 🎓 In May 2024, I fulfilled the MS degree requirement from Purdue Computer Science.

-📚 In August 2020, I completed my undergrad studies at the Department of CSE, University of Dhaka, Bangladesh.
+📚 In August 2020, I finished undergrad at Department of CSE, University of Dhaka, Bangladesh securing the 1st position.

 💻 Feel free to contact me through email [✉️](mailto:roy206@purdue.edu).